FikaWorks/grgate/README.md

 ## Config reference

-### Local CLI / Server
+GGate has 2 types of configuration:
+- **main config** which define global, server settings and credentials to talk to external API like Github
+- **repo config** which is a file stored in the repository and define the merging rule.
+Fields are inherited from `main.globals:`, so if you need to override a setting you can define it in the repository itself

+### Main config

-The configuration file can be passed to the CLI via the `--config` argument, by default it will try to read `~/.ggate.yaml` from the home directory.
+The main configuration file can be passed to the CLI via the `--config` argument, by default it will try to read from `/etc/ggate/config.yaml`.

 ```yaml
 # global configuration, this is the default